OutpostSecurity/splunk_attack_data/README.md

 replay_ttp1.yml
 ```

-Be sure to edit each replay file to connect to thve splunk instance you have:
+Be sure to edit each replay file to connect to the splunk instance you have:

 ```
 splunk: